Pet Shop Boys: Bilingual and Nightlife (1996–2001)

 The Pet Shop Boys remix of the David Bowie song "Hallo Spaceboy" featured Tennant on backing vocals and was released in the UK on 19 February 1996.
-The Pet Shop Boys then joined Bowie during his performance of the song at the 1996 Brit Awards ceremony, as well as an appearance on the Top of the Pops television program.
+Pet Shop Boys then joined Bowie during his performance of the song at the 1996 Brit Awards ceremony, as well as an appearance on the Top of the Pops television programme.
+Tina Turner released her Wildest Dreams album in April, featuring the song "Confidential", written and co-produced by Pet Shop Boys.

-In April, Pet Shop Boys released the single "Before" which reached number 7 in the UK Singles Chart.
-That month, Tina Turner also released her Wildest Dreams album, which featured the Pet Shop Boys-produced track "Confidential".
-In August, Pet Shop Boys released a follow-up single, "Se a vida é (That's the Way Life Is)", a Latin American music-inspired track, featuring a drum sample from a track called "Estrada da paixão" by Brazilian act Olodum.
+The Pet Shop Boys single "Before" reached number seven on the UK Singles Chart in April.
+In August, they released a follow-up single, "Se a vida é (That's the Way Life Is)", a Latin American music-inspired track, featuring a drum sample from a track called "Estrada da paixão" by Brazilian act Olodum.
 This preceded the sixth Pet Shop Boys album Bilingual, which was released in September.

+Pet Shop Boys were the first band to have a residency at a West End theatre, playing for two weeks at the Savoy Theatre in June 1997.
+Lowe selected the song "Somewhere" from West Side Story to be the centrepiece of the performance and a new single.
+The production featured an interactive film by Sam Taylor-Wood showing a party scene, which Tennant and Lowe appeared to leave and enter from the stage.
+The show lost money, and the duo offset their losses in part by playing music festivals including the Roskilde Festival in 1997 and Creamfields in 1999.